neat/mutation

 controller value is innovation consistency: if two genomes discover the same

-structural pair across time, the mutation system tries to keep that edit
+directed structural edit across time, the mutation system tries to keep that

-comparable for later crossover and speciation rather than treating it as a
+edit comparable for later crossover and speciation rather than treating it

 Parameters: